idesyatov/ssl-watch/README.md

 # SSLWatch

-SSLWatch is a simple command-line tool to check the SSL certificate of a domain or an IP address.
+SSLWatch is a simple command-line tool to check the SSL certificate of a domain.
 It retrieves and displays information about the SSL certificate, including the subject, issuer, expiration date, and the number of days remaining until expiration.

 ## Usage